 ELL is Microsoft’s open source thing targetting tiny processors and embedded devices

-Vowpal Rabbit despite its abstruse project description, seems to be a good library for out-of-core linear learning (i.e. regression or classification from non-stupendously large machine using a stupendously large data set).
-Approaches include various online (that is, out-of-core) optimisations.
+Vowpal Rabbit despite its abstruse project description, seems to be a good library for out-of-core linear learning i.e. regression or classification a stupendously large data set, but a model that is not stupendously large.
+Approaches include various online (in the sense of incremental, streaming) optimisations.
 L1/L2 regularisation.
 Linear or logistic models. (i.e. linear models).
 Squared, hinge, logistic, or quantiles losses.
 (Has a python binding btw, doesn’t everything?)

 bash data science command line.